jordannholmes/FinalProject/README.md

 ### R Script
 For the expected output of the R script, a csv table is created ........

+NOTE: The Bash script and the R script are both found within Commands.sh.
+We have separated the Expected Output into two sections to specify the purposes of each.

 ## References
 Biolflor: Klotz, S., Kuhn, I., Durka, W. (2002) BIOLFLOR - Eine Datenbank zu biologi- € sch-okologischen Merkmalen zur Flora von Deutschland. € Schriftenreihe fur€ Vegetationskunde, 38, 1–333. https://www.ufz.de/biolflor/index.jsp